Queen snakes have armor-like scales on the top of their head

 The semiaquatic queen snake’s scientific name is Regina septemvittata.
 Regina comes from the Latin term “regius,” meaning “queen.”
-The Latin words “septem” and “vitta” make up the species portion of the scientific name, translating to “seven stripe.”
+The Latin words “septem” and “vitta” make up the specific portion of the scientific name, translating to “seven stripes.”
 While not all queen snakes have seven stripes, many do have multiple light and dark stripe markings.

 Other names for Regina septemvittata vary according to the region where the snakes are found.
-Some of these names include moon snake, pale snake, leather snake, olive water snake, banded water snake, diamond-back water snake, North American seven-banded snake, striped water snake, willow snake and yellow-bellied snake.
+Some of these names include the moon snake, pale snake, leather snake, olive water snake, banded water snake, diamond-back water snake, North American seven-banded snake, striped water snake, willow snake, and yellow-bellied snake.

 According to the IUCN Red List of Threatened Species, the queen snake’s conservation status is of least concern.
 The population is stable and thriving in their native North American region east of the Mississippi River.
 The adult population size is reported by the IUCN to be more than 100,000 queen snakes.

 Queen snakes look and behave much like garter snakes, another North American nonvenomous species from the genus Thamnophis in the family Colubridae.
 Most queen snakes are olive green, gray, or dark brown overall.
 They typically have yellow or peach stripes from their first row of scales to the tip of the tail.
 With these lighter stripes are four darker ones.
 In fact, the queen snake is the only one of its type and region that has stripes running lengthwise on its belly, making it easy to identify.